 A pear by any other name is simply a pear, but a Korean pear … is the regal queen of pears.
 Pampered from a beautiful blossom into a voluptuous, tender-skinned, blemish-free, sweet, juicy orb of golden crunchiness – no other can hold a candle to its perfection.
 Behold the Queen of Pears and her ladies in waiting:

-Since that fateful day, we’ve been devouring them simply out-of-hand – we are mere peasants, after all; savoring them for breakfast like Elvis on toast with peanut butter, and making all manner of salsas, chutneys, sauces, vinaigrettes, and salads.
-The chutney I made is perfect for a holiday or hostess gift from the kitchen, and I loved the refreshing, crispness that the pears added to the organic green salads I crave practically on a daily basis, but especially the day after an event where I’ve indulged in too much over-the-top rich cuisine.
+We have been devouring the Korean Asian Pears simply out-of-hand—we are but mere peasants, after all.
+But also savoring them for breakfast, like Elvis, on toast with peanut butter, and making all manner of salsas, chutneys, sauces, vinaigrettes, and salads.
+The chutney I made is perfect for a holiday or hostess gift from the kitchen and you’re sure to appreciate the refreshing, crispness that Korean Asian pears add to green salads.

 - For the Salad: